|

 Why I Built a Backyard Observatory

-Below, is a photo of me standing in my new SkySked POD XL5 observatory.
-I expect many memorable nights in the observatory this summer.
+Below is a photo of me standing in my new SkySked POD XL5 observatory.
+I expect many memorable nights there this summer.

 astrobackyard observatory